 Trinity Health Clinic was founded by Kavita Sharma, ND in February 2008.

 The clinic’s concept of healing is rooted in the principles of bioenergetics which bridges biological and scientific diagnoses with the energetics and cellular information of the body.
-Currently, Trinity Health Clinic is comprised of a team of uniquely specialized Naturopathic Doctors, Psychotherapists, Registered Massage Therapists and Fitness Trainers.
 Our team aims to identify and treat the underlying causes of disease rather than focus merely on the symptoms, treating the whole person as a unique individual.
 Overall, Trinity Health Clinic is an inviting, calming and family friendly clinic, striving to put clients at ease and offering them personalized treatment plans, no matter what their age or malady.

 The name Trinity Health Clinic is inspired by our treatment philosophy and clinical approach to preventing disease and promoting health.
 Like the relationship between land, water and sky, the interdependence and balance of the mind, body and spirit are essential for total wellness.
 We provide a holistic approach to naturopathic medicine encompassing life’s most important trinity – the mind, body and spirit.
 At Trinity Health Clinic we focus on exploring the past, to maximize the present state of well-being and aim for the healthiest possible future.